-AUTO 2630 (AUTO 1710) - Emission Systems.
-3 credits
+AUTO 2630 - Emission Systems (3 credits)

-This course emphasizes the theory, operation and diagnosis of malfunctions of automotive emission control systems.
+This course emphasizes the theory, operation, and diagnosis of malfunctions of automotive emission control systems.
 Emphasis is placed on the location and interpretation of specifications, accurate diagnosis of malfunctions by proper use of test equipment, correct repair procedures, and diagnosis of drive-ability problems caused by malfunctions of the emission systems.
 (1 lect., 4 lab)

-AUTO 2800 - Problems in Automotive Technology.
+AUTO 2800 - Problems in Auto Technology (1 - 3 credits)

-1-3 credits (Max 6)

 This independent study course allows students to work on individualized learning projects related to their interest and occupational objectives in automotive technology.
-Students may earn one, two or three credits any one semester and may apply no more than six credits toward graduation.
+Students may earn one, two, or three credits any one semester and may apply no more than 6 credits toward graduation.
 (4 hours lab per credit)

-AUTO 2810 - Diagnosis & Tune-up Procedures.
-4 credits
+AUTO 2810 - Diagnosis & Tune-Up Procedures (4 credits)

-The course introduces students to the diagnosis, adjustments, and repairs of the system(s) that affect engine performance.
-Emphasis is placed on synthesizing skills taught in electronic systems, fuel and emission control courses.
+This course introduces students to the diagnosis, adjustment, and repairs of the system(s) that affect engine performance.
+Emphasis is placed on synthesizing skills taught in electronic systems, fuel and emission controls courses.
 Students are taught to accurately use diagnostic equipment, apply proper tune-up procedures, and use specifications that assist in the interpretation of test results which enable the rapid isolation of malfunctions of a particular system or combination of systems in the automobile.
 (2 lect., 4 lab)